 An industry dotted with solo operators can take you only so far.
 If this business is going to grow and thrive, there must be some consolidation.

 We have already seen this in the works.
-Just a few months ago, Westview Capital Partners invested in the James Mintz Group.
+In 2015, Westview Capital Partners invested in the James Mintz Group.
 There are some rumors swirling that there may soon be other consolidations and investments as well.

 While we may not have a “Walmart of private investigations,” we may see more strategic partnerships where firms with specific skill sets can complement each other and operate independently yet cohesively to offer a wide variety of services.